xiexh20/behave-dataset/README.md

 |----------fit01                    # object registrations
 ```

+**split.json**: this file provides the official train and test split for the dataset.
+The split is based on sequence name.
+In total there are 231 sequences for training and 90 sequences for testing.
 ### Example usage
 Here we describe how to generate contact labels from our released data and render one sequence.